onkarganjewar/CMPE273-Assignment2/README.md

 * Application will now run at http://localhost:3022/

-* Use any [REST client console](https://chrome.google.com/webstore/detail/rest-console/cokgbflfommojglbmbpenpphppikmonn) or [POSTMAN](https://chrome.google.com/webstore/detail/postman/fhbjgbiflinjbdggehcddcbncdddomop?hl=en) chrome extensions to test the following RESTful Web Services:
+* Use any [REST client console](https://chrome.google.com/webstore/detail/rest-console/cokgbflfommojglbmbpenpphppikmonn) or [POSTMAN](https://chrome.google.com/webstore/detail/postman/fhbjgbiflinjbdggehcddcbncdddomop?hl=en) chrome extensions to test the following endpoints:

 ### POST - Create a new location